fanteastick/quartz-test/content/linux/Wake on Lan.md

 >   - “Allow this device to wake the computer” = *checked*
 >   - “Only allow a magic packet to wake the computer” = *checked*
 >
-> If these don’t show, reinstall Dell’s custom NIC driver package.
+> If these don't show, reinstall Dell's custom NIC driver package.
 >
 > ***
 >